 Alabama Butterfly Atlas

 Chrysalis: Slender.
-Green with two whitish, subdorsal lines.
-Head with short, reddish horn.
-Often covered with powdery white substance.
+Green; may have two pale stripes.
+Head green with short, reddish spike.
+Often covered with powdery white waxy flakes.
 Very long proboscis case that projects beyond tip of abdomen.

 Most people who encounter Brazilian Skippers find their caterpillars eating garden canna leaves and may never see the adult butterfly.
-This is partly due to the fact that these large skippers are somewhat crepuscular--flying at twilight.
+This is partly because these large skippers are somewhat crepuscular--flying at twilight.
 They are powerful aerialists whose wings make a rasping noise as they dart among stands of cannas and nectar sources.
 Adults may perch momentarily on a leaf and then dart off with a fast, powerful flight.
 They often return throughout the day to individual flowers along a pre-planned route.
 This is called traplining.
-Brazilian Skippers have exceptionally long tongues (proboscices) that allow them to nectar at morning glories and other long-tubed flowers.
+Brazilian Skippers have exceptionally long tongues (proboscises) that allow them to nectar at morning glories and other long-tubed flowers.
+They are the largest grass skipper that occurs in Alabama.

 Young larvae cut two slits into the edge of a leaf, fold over that portion to form a flap, and secure it with silk to form a shelter.
 Larger, more mature caterpillars roll an entire leaf and tie it together with strands of silk.
 This creates a tubular retreat in which the caterpillar rests/hides during much of the day.
 The caterpillar leaves the security of its shelter at night to feed on the leaf portion along the top of its shelter.